ADHD

 1) Parent Behavior Training

-Parent trainings may take place in university settings or in the community by a psychologist/therapist/counselor.
+Parent training may occur in university settings or the community by a psychologist/therapist/counselor.
 These sessions are typically 1-2 hours weekly for 8-12 weeks.
-A recent study found that in-person and online parent training are both effective interventions for children with ADHD.
+A recent study found that in-person and online parent training are effective interventions for children with ADHD.
 Some therapists might also have training in some of the interventions listed above.
-For instance, Mallory has training in the Incredible Years and often used strategies from several of these programs when working with families in therapy.
+For instance, Mallory has training in the Incredible Years and often used strategies from several programs when working with families in therapy.

-Keep in mind that talk or play therapy, where a therapist is only working with your child, is not an effective treatment to address ADHD symptoms.
-To treat ADHD symptoms, the therapist should primarily be working with parents to teach skills.
+Remember that talk or play therapy, where a therapist only works with your child, is ineffective in addressing ADHD symptoms.
+To treat ADHD symptoms, the therapist should primarily work with parents to teach skills.
 Talk or play therapy may be recommended for treating co-occurring diagnoses of anxiety, depression, trauma, etc.

 2) Classroom-Based Behavior Interventions

-Daily behavior report cards have also been used to allow frequent communication on the child’s behavior at school, so that parents can provide rewards at home for success during the school day.
+Daily behavior reports have also been used to allow frequent communication on the child’s behavior at school so that parents can provide rewards at home for success during the school day.
 Accommodations are also put into place to help children be more successful.
-This might include allowing the child to stand during work, frequent movement breaks during the day, extra time on assignments, or a quiet place to complete tests or independent work.
+This might include allowing the child to stand during work; frequent movement breaks during the day, extra time on assignments, or a quiet place to complete tests or independent work.

-A more intense form of behavior support in the schools is called a Functional Behavior Assessment (FBA).
-We recommend that you request this type of assessment for your child if your child has significant behaviors at school that are impeding their social and academic progress.
-These might include hitting or fights with peers or school staff, yelling or verbal aggression, frequent defiance or work refusal, or significant inattention that is limiting their ability to complete schoolwork/homework.
+A more intense form of behavior support in schools is called a Functional Behavior Assessment (FBA).
+We recommend you request this type of assessment for your child if they have significant behaviors at school impeding their social and academic progress.
+These include hitting or fights with peers or school staff, yelling or verbal aggression, frequent defiance or work refusal, or significant inattention limiting their ability to complete schoolwork/homework.

-In this type of an assessment, a psychologist or behavior specialist will observe your child across multiple days and times to identify patterns or situations that trigger the behaviors and consequences to behaviors.
-This information is then used to create an individualized positive behavior support plan that is unique to your child’s needs.
-If you are curious about this type of an assessment and how to develop a behavior support plan, we teach all about this in our online course.
+In this type of assessment, a psychologist or behavior specialist observes your child across multiple days and times to identify patterns or situations that trigger the behaviors and consequences of behaviors.
+This information is then used to create an individualized positive behavior support plan unique to your child’s needs.
+If you’re curious about this type of assessment and how to develop a behavior support plan, we teach all this in our online course.

 3) Behavioral Peer Interventions

-Behavioral peer interventions are typically completed in summer camps or recreational settings where children have opportunities to play with other children.
+Behavioral peer interventions are typically completed in summer camps or recreational settings where children can play with other children.
 In some research, parents are trained to deliver behavioral interventions to their children and to act as social coaches.
-This type of training also resulted in improvement in children’s behavior in other settings outside of just the recreational settings where children were coached.
+This training also improved children’s behavior outside the recreational settings where children were coached.

 4) Organization Skills Training

-Lastly, organizational training has also been shown to be an effective treatment for children with ADHD.
+Lastly, organizational training has also been shown to treat children with ADHD effectively.
 A hallmark of children with ADHD is challenges in executive functioning.
-Thus, children with ADHD benefit from interventions targeting how to organize school materials, track and monitor assignments, and plan homework.
+Thus, children with ADHD benefit from interventions targeting organizing school materials, tracking and monitoring assignments, and planning homework.

-Academic tutors or teachers, speech language pathologists, psychologists, and counselors are all professionals who may be able to offer organizational or executive functioning skills training.
+Academic tutors or teachers, speech language pathologists, psychologists, and counselors are all professionals who offer organizational or executive functioning skills training.

-These types of interventions are sometimes included in a child’s IEP or 504 plan.
-For instance, some children might have a period out of their day where they work with a special education teacher on tracking assignments, organization, and study skills and habits.
+These interventions are sometimes included in a child’s IEP or 504 plan.
+For instance, some children might have a period to work with a special education teacher on tracking assignments, organization, and study skills.

 Ready to learn more?

-If you are interested in learning more about the research behind the various interventions for children with ADHD, including medications, neurofeedback, diet, and more, click here to grab a copy of our FREE ADHD Treatment guide.
+If you want to learn more about the research behind interventions for children with ADHD, including medications, neurofeedback, diet, and more, click here to grab a copy of our FREE ADHD Treatment guide.

 For the six keys to raising a happy + independent child with ADHD, you want our FREE ADHD Parenting Guide.